Georg Cantor: Absolute infinite, well-ordering theorem, and paradoxes

 In 1883, Cantor divided the infinite into the transfinite and the absolute.

 The transfinite is increasable in magnitude, while the absolute is unincreasable.
-For example, an ordinal α is transfinite because it can be increased to α + 1.
+For example, an ordinal α is transfinite because it can be increased to α+1.
 On the other hand, the ordinals form an absolutely infinite sequence that cannot be increased in magnitude because there are no larger ordinals to add to it.
-In 1883, Cantor also introduced the well-ordering principle "every set can be well-ordered" and stated that it is a "law of thought".
+In 1883, Cantor also introduced the well-ordering principle "every set can be well-ordered" and called it a "law of thought".

 Cantor extended his work on the absolute infinite by using it in a proof.
 Around 1895, he began to regard his well-ordering principle as a theorem and attempted to prove it.
 In 1899, he sent Dedekind a proof of the equivalent aleph theorem: the cardinality of every infinite set is an aleph.
-First, he defined two types of multiplicities: consistent multiplicities (sets) and inconsistent multiplicities (absolutely infinite multiplicities).
+First he defined two types of multiplicities: consistent multiplicities (sets) and inconsistent multiplicities (absolutely infinite multiplicities).
 Next he assumed that the ordinals form a set, proved that this leads to a contradiction, and concluded that the ordinals form an inconsistent multiplicity.
 He used this inconsistent multiplicity to prove the aleph theorem.
 In 1932, Zermelo criticized the construction in Cantor's proof.

 Cantor avoided paradoxes by recognizing that there are two types of multiplicities.
 In his set theory, when it is assumed that the ordinals form a set, the resulting contradiction implies only that the ordinals form an inconsistent multiplicity.
 In contrast, Bertrand Russell treated all collections as sets, which leads to paradoxes.
 In Russell's set theory, the ordinals form a set, so the resulting contradiction implies that the theory is inconsistent.
-From 1901 to 1903, Russell discovered three paradoxes implying that his set theory is inconsistent: the Burali-Forti paradox (which was just mentioned), Cantor's paradox, and Russell's paradox.
-Russell named paradoxes after Cesare Burali-Forti and Cantor even though neither of them believed that they had found paradoxes.
+From 1901 to 1903, Russell discovered three paradoxes implying that his set theory is inconsistent: the Burali-Forti paradox, Cantor's paradox, and Russell's paradox.
+Russell named paradoxes after Cesare Burali-Forti and Cantor even though neither of them believed they had found paradoxes.